Tilings of the Sphere by Congruent Quadrilaterals or Triangles: Technique

-Now we turn to the proof of Lemma \ref{geometry6}.
-The idea is to regard spherical trigonometry as relations in the orthogonal group.
+To prove Lemma \ref{geometry6}, we regard spherical trigonometry as relations in the orthogonal group.
 Specifically, suppose we have a spherical $n$-gon $P$ with successive edge lengths $a_1,a_2,\dots,a_n$ and successive angles $\alpha_1,\alpha_2,\dots,\alpha_n$ ($\alpha_i$ is between $a_{i-1}$ and $a_i$).
 Let $\alpha_1$ be at the $z$-axis, and let $a_n$ be in the positive $x$-direction.
 See the top of Figure \ref{polygon1}.

 The second row of Figure \ref{polygon1} describes a sequence of movements of the polygon as viewed from above the $z$-axis.
 We first rotate $P$ such that $a_1$ lies in the $x$-axis.
 The movement is the rotation $Z(\pi-\alpha_1)$ around the $z$-axis by angle $\pi-\alpha_1$.
 Next we slide $a_1$ from the negative $x$-direction to the positive $x$-direction, so that $\alpha_2$ is now at the $z$-axis.
 The movement is the rotation $Y(a_1)$ around the $y$-axis by angle $a_1$.
 Then we rotate $P$ around the $z$-axis by $\pi-\alpha_2$, etc. By going around $P$, we get a sequence of rotations.
 At the end, the polygon $P$ is back to the initial position.
 This means the composition of rotations fixes $P$.
 Therefore the composition is the identity